MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-storage-bird.md

 > [!NOTE]
 > The project comes with the Azure Storage for Unity SDK included.
 To learn more, including how to import the SDK into new projects, you can visit the [SDK documentation](https://aka.ms/azstoragegamedev).

-## Set scripting runtime version to .NET 4.6 equivalent
+## Set scripting runtime version to .NET 4.x equivalent

-The Azure Storage for Unity SDK requires the .NET 4.6 equivalent scripting runtime.
+The Azure Storage for Unity SDK requires the .NET 4.x equivalent scripting runtime.
 This is only available in Unity 2017.1 and above.

 1. From the Unity menu select **Edit > Project Settings > Player** to open the **PlayerSettings** panel.

-1. Select **Experimental (.NET 4.6 Equivalent)** from the **Scripting Runtime Version** dropdown in the **Configuration** section.
+1. Select **.NET 4.x** from the **Scripting Runtime Version** dropdown in the **Configuration** section.
 Unity will prompt you to restart the editor.

    ![Scripting Configuration dialog](media/azstbird_unity-player-config.png)

+> [!NOTE]
+> In Unity 2017, this option is labeled **Experimental (.NET 4.6 Equivalent)**.

 ## Enter your connection string